kavyanshpandey/Covid19--Tracker/README.md

 ## [Features]
 1. Visiters will get all latest information related to covid-counts.
-2. Visiters can also get the counts for thier country by selecting country name from dropdown.
+2. Visiters can also get the counts for their country by selecting country name from dropdown.

 ## [Project setup]
 ```
 npm install
 ```

-### [Compiles and hot-reloads for development.
+### [Compiles and hot-reloads for development].

 ```
 ### npm run serve
 ```